 - Owned and operated a copper smelting plant located in Western Bolivia.
 We conducted our copper smelting operations through Double Grow and its direct and indirect subsidiaries, including Antay Pacha.
-On December 29, 2017, we sold our interest in Double Grow and its subsidiaries to an unrelated third party (see "DISCONTINUED SEGMENT Copper Smelting Operations," below). - Engaged in the exploration, mineral extraction, processing and sales of iron, zinc and other non-ferrous metals extracted or produced at mines primarily located in Anhui Province in the PRC, as well as our operation of related businesses.
+On December 29, 2017, we sold our interest in Double Grow and its subsidiaries to an unrelated third party (see "DISCONTINUED SEGMENT - Copper Smelting Operations," below). - Engaged in the exploration, mineral extraction, processing and sales of iron, zinc and other non-ferrous metals extracted or produced at mines primarily located in Anhui Province in the PRC, as well as our operation of related businesses.
 On December 27, 2015, we temporarily suspended our metals mining operations due to the low market price for non-ferrous metals and because we had substantially depleted minable ore at Yangchong Mine, our sole operating mine.
-In March 2016, we engaged a geological firm to conduct geological surveys to determine the viability of further mining at or near Yangchong Mine.
 We sold our non-ferrous mining operations to an unrelated third party in March 2017 after concluding that market prices for non-ferrous metals, and the related costs of extraction and processing, did not warrant continued operations at Yangchong Mine (see "DISCONTINUED SEGMENT Exploration and Mining of Non-ferrous Metals," below). - Engaged in the mining and production of anthracite coal at mines located in Guizhou Province in the PRC.
 We conducted these activities through our indirect wholly-owned subsidiary, Feishang Anthracite.
 We disposed of our coal mining and related businesses in connection with the January 2014 Spin-Off and listing on the Main Board of the Hong Kong Stock Exchange of the shares of Feishang Anthracite (see "DISCONTINUED SEGMENT Coal-Mining and Related Businesses," below). - Engaged in copper smelting operations through our subsidiary Mark Faith Technology Development Limited in Inner Mongolia.
 We sold our copper smelting operations to an unrelated third party in September 2009.